I’m a big fan of Masterclass.com, and would be a customer if I had the time commitment.

 - To dig for more information: mirroring and labeling.
 Also use mirroring for digging into the question behind the question (“why do you ask?”).
 Labels are even better than calibrated questions for unlocking more details: https://blog.blackswanltd.com/the-edge/labels-vs.-questions-the-key-to-unlocking-the-floodgates-of-truth-talk

-- When faced with a demand/compromise you don’t want to meet: “How am I supposed to do that?” or deflect with “what are we trying to accomplish here?” <- this will make them show empathy for you.
+- When faced with a demand/compromise you’re not excited about: 3 questions that ask the same thing repeatedly: “How am I supposed to do that? / What would happen if I do that? / How do I overcome the challenges that I have here?” or deflect with “what are we trying to accomplish here?” <- this will make them show empathy for you.
 Once you say this, shut up.
 The second time, you can try “I’m sorry your offer is generous but it just doesn’t work for me.”
 And third, “I’m sorry but I’m afraid I just cannot do it.” <- Always use a gentle and asking help tone.

 - To guarantee execution and eliminate uncertainties: Rule of Three, and using labeling to highlight uncertainty in their words.
 Get them to talk about the deal terms 3 times.
 No 1 is the first time they give the offer.
 No 2 is you summarize and paraphrase, and they say “that’s right”.
 No 3 is asking a direct question about implementation and challenges – “what do we do if this goes off track?”, “what do you see as the biggest challenges”, “how on board is the rest of the team”.